Steve-Walsh/Translate/README.md

 # Updated by Stephen Walsh
--Added an extra feature for users to choose language they are translating from.
+  - Added an extra feature for users to choose language they are translating from.
--Updated the spiner icon.
+  - Updated the spiner icon.
--Updated the colour scheme.
+  - Updated the colour scheme.
--Added a launch screen.
+  - Added a launch screen.
--Added a application icon
+  - Added a application icon
+  - Added three extra supported languages, german, italian and irish.